Josh Donaldson Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cardinals have the 24th-ranked team ERA across all league pitching staffs (4.55).
+- The Cardinals' 4.55 team ERA ranks 25th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 81 home runs (one per game), the fourth-fewest in baseball.
+- Cardinals pitchers combine to surrender 82 home runs (one per game), the fourth-fewest in the league.

+- Montgomery (5-7) takes the mound for the Cardinals in his 17th start of the season.
+He's put together a 3.52 ERA in 92 2/3 innings pitched, with 85 strikeouts.

+- In his last outing on Tuesday against the Houston Astros, the lefty threw 6 2/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.